 Department of English

 At Millersville, we realize that choices don’t end with a college and a major.
-You will continue to make choices, and we want to prepare you not only for your academic life and your first
+You will continue to make choices, and we want to prepare you not only for your academic life and your first job, but also for the long life you will navigate and the career(s) you will embark on after college.

 Our community values this versatility, because it’s the foundation of positive change in all disciplines, and it’s also the basis of a life full of exploration, creativity, and innovation.
 We want not only to prepare you to tackle the issues of today, but also to give you the drive to keep learning to address the complexities of tomorrow.